-Note: What the Haskell compiler proper produces depends on whether a native-code generator is used (producing assembly language) or not (producing C).
-See Section 4.11.5 for more details.
+Note: What the Haskell compiler proper produces depends on what backend code generator is used.
+See Section 4.11 for more details.

 Note: C pre-processing is optional, the -cpp flag turns it on.
-See Section 4.11.3 for more details.
+See Section 4.12.3 for more details.